 Have the charter company take care of any deficiencies (if any) found while you are still at the dock.
-Once you are out on the water, a simple thing such as a blocked head or a shower which doesn't drain can be very unpleasant.
-Of course, these are things which the maintenance staff should catch prior to your charter, but human beings are fallible and can sometimes overlook things.
+Once you are out on the water, something such as a blocked head or a shower that doesn't drain can be very unpleasant.
+Of course, these are things the maintenance staff should catch prior to your charter, but human beings are fallible and can sometimes overlook things.

 After having tried every possible item of operation, you are set to cast off and enjoy a marvelous and worry free sailing vacation in the British Virgin Islands!

 Not necessarily.
 Some BVI charter companies have boats in the older age brackets (6 to 10 years) which are still quite reliable and have been maintained very well.
 Of course, they are not new, so some minor problems may occur.
 Look into the reputation of your broker or charter company before signing a deal.
 There are some very good Internet chat rooms where people will be able to offer you advice of all kinds.
-Keep in mind that boats are not inanimate objects and as such are vulnerable to breakdowns.
+Keep in mind that boats are not inanimate objects.
+They have working and moving parts that are vulnerable to breakdowns.
 As with cars or any machinery, older yachts have a greater likelihood of breaking down.
 Age is generally reflected in the price.
 The best advice I can offer if you charter an older boat and it breaks down ... is to relax and enjoy your time in paradise!
 Can you think of a better place to be "stuck"?

-Having said that, there are some boats still in charter in the BVI which are well past their prime and should be retired from service.
+Having said that, there are some boats still in charter service that are well past their prime and should be retired.
 Remember always that you usually get what you pay for, but you don't always have to pay top dollar for a clean and reliable boat.
 Reputation is everything!
 If you hear one bad report, don't worry, people always find things to complain about.
 If you hear two or more bad reports, investigate further to make sure that whatever the problem was has been sorted out ... or back off and find something else!

 The reputation of any charter company or broker is the key to a successful and pleasurable sailing vacation!
 Ask as many questions as it takes to convince yourself that the boat you wish to hire will be right for you.
-Ask for references.
-Check with the Chamber of Commerce to find out more details about the company you are dealing with.
+Check with the local Chamber of Commerce or the Tourist Board to find out more details about the company you are dealing with.
 Go into any charter deal with your eyes open and don't take anything for granted.
 If you get evasive answers from the company or broker, look elsewhere.
 There are plenty from which to choose!

 Tides are decidedly minimal in the British Virgin Islands at 6" to 12" maximum, year 'round.
 Currents in Drakes Channel can be quite noticeable and run between 3 to 6 knots.
-Some of the anchorages which are affected by minor currents are Soper's Hole at the West End of Tortola, Marina Cay at the East end of Beef Island, Cooper Island at Manchioneel Bay, Anegada at the main harbour and sometimes in the North Sound at Virgin Gorda.
+Some of the anchorages affected by minor currents are Soper's Hole at the West End of Tortola, Marina Cay at the East end of Beef Island, Cooper Island at Manchioneel Bay, Anegada at the main harbour and sometimes in the North Sound, Virgin Gorda.